Riushda/MasterThesisFirewall/README.md

 ```

 The firewall can be stopped with a SIGINT (ctrl+c).
 It also prints some logs, for example when
 a packet that has reached the constraint mapping is accepted or dropped.
+Prints are also made
+to trigger alarms.

 ### MQTT